NghiaNguyen170192/NetCore/README.md

 	2/ run "dotnet ef migrations add your_migration_name"

 To Run:
-	1/ Build the NetCore.sln
+	1/ Navigate to \docker, run "docker-compose up -d" to start database 2/ Build the NetCore.sln
-	2/ Edit Connectionstring with your connectionstring in these projects:
+	3/ Edit Connectionstring with your connectionstring in these projects:
 		NetCore.Tools.Migrations
 		NetCore.Api
-	3/ Right click on NetCore.sln, click Properties, set Multiple Startup projects:
+	4/ Right click on NetCore.sln, click Properties, set Multiple Startup projects:
 		NetCore.Api